Villages of Royal Palm

 The development's town homes and single family houses are single story and constructed with durable concrete blocks, a favorite Florida building material.
 Floor plans start at about 1,505 square feet and range up to 2,416 square feet.
 Most homes have two to four bedrooms, a garage, a lanai or an optional back porch.
 Designs are open with kitchens that melt into spacious great rooms.
 Most are built with 40-year architectural roof shingles, rocker electrical switches, and granite countertops.

-Prices begin in the low- to mid-$200,000s.
+Prices begin in the low- to mid-$300,000s.
 Please verify this price with a Realtor as it may change down the road.
-Monthly HOA fees help pay for landscaping, yearly pressure cleaning, and painting (every five years).
+The HOA fee is in the low-$400s per month and pays for landscaping, yearly pressure cleaning, and painting (every five years).

 The Port Orange Art Fest happens every April, as does the Lakeside Jazz Festival, which attracts big crowds and dozens of performers.
-For amenities not found in Port Orange, such as a classic beach, a professional theater, a symphony, a ballet company and a planetarium, Daytona Beach is five miles up the road via the Port Orange bridge.
+For amenities not found in Port Orange, such as a professional theater, a symphony, a ballet company and a planetarium, Daytona Beach is five miles up the road via the Port Orange bridge.
+Daytona also has 23 miles of beautiful white quartz sand.

 To the west, Tiger Bay State Forest has a network of swamps and pine islands explorable by canoe or foot.
 To the east, the 73 peninsular acres of the Smyrna Dunes Park offer nature trails and an observation tower.